Llano, Texas: Geography

 Llano is located on the Llano River, 65 mi northwest of Austin and 102 mi north of San Antonio.

 According to the United States Census Bureau, the city has a total area of 4.7 sqmi, of which 0.3 sqmi of it (5.53%) is covered by water.

 2018 flood

 In October 2018, Llano experienced heavy rainfall and flooding following Hurricane Sergio.
 Rainfall in Llano exceeded 250 mm and the level of Llano River rose about 30 ft in 12 hours.
 The body of an unidentified woman was found on the banks alongside the Colorado River following the flooding in Llano.

 Climate

-Llano experiences a humid subtropical climate, with hot summers and generally mild winters.
+Llano experiences a humid subtropical climate (Köppen: Cfa), with hot summers and generally mild winters.
 Temperature averages range from 84 °F (29 °C) in the summer to 46 °F (7.8 °C) during winter.